 Dryer vents are notorious for filling up with the lint fuzz from clothing.
 Sitting on the outside of a building, you might be tempted to use a leaf blower to clean a dryer vent, using the powerful airflow to expel the lint from the dryer tubing.

-If you’re wondering if it’s possible to use a leaf blower to clean your dryer vent then you’re in luck - it is!
-It’s easy to use the best leaf blowers (opens in new tab) to clean a dryer vent, however, it’s important to do it the right way, or you can risk damaging your dryer or causing a dangerous blockage in your tubing.
+If you’re wondering if it’s possible to use a leaf blower to clean your dryer vent, then you’re in luck - it is!
+It’s easy to use the best leaf blowers to clean a dryer vent.
+However, it’s important to do it the right way, or you can risk damaging even the best dryer or causing a dangerous blockage in your tubing.

 Make sure your dryer vent set-up is compatible

 The most important thing to know is that this method only works with certain types of dryer vent types.
 These are the features to look out for: